-- Notify the principal of the dates on which the student will miss school at least two weeks in advance. - The principal will contact the teachers and inform them of the student's absence.
-We request that trips not be taken at the end of a grading period. - In most instances, work will not be given to a student before he or she leaves; however, the planned instruction may allow for a teacher to give an assignment in advance. - The student will have the number of days missed (not to exceed five school days) to complete make-up work.
-Tests will be given upon completion of all make-up work.
+- Notify the office of the dates on which the student will miss school at least two weeks in advance. - The office will contact the teachers and inform them of the student's absence.
+We request that trips not be taken at the end of a grading period. - In most instances, work will not be given to a student before he or she leaves; however, the planned instruction may allow for a teacher to give an assignment in advance. - Students are responsible for obtaining and completing make-up work. - Check CANVAS daily.